-Whether you're going through the process of filling out your R&D Advance Assurance application, or your full R&D claim, you will have to give details of your R&D expenditure (and in the case of your R&D Advance Assurance, of your expected R&D expenditure).
+When you're going through the process of filling out your full R&D claim, you will have to give details of your R&D expenditure.

 The amount and type of R&D expenditure would differ for each company based on the industry, products, stage and other factors but below are the costs that qualify most frequently under the SME scheme-